jakeTran42/Python-Lessons/Hw-3.md

 1
 ```

-2. Write a program that will keep asking the user if its raining otuside until the answer is yes.
+2. Write a program that will keep asking the user if its raining outside until your answer is yes.

 Example